-Now, when a dog is excited, it’s vital to calm it down first so that the learning process can begin.
+Now, when a dog is excited, it’s vital to calm it down (read about How to Calm Puppies) first so that the learning process can begin.
 For that, we suggest using treats to your advantage.

 This method will let the dog refocus a bit by turning its attention to the treats and leaving you free from any bite marks.
 However, don’t do it too often, especially if your dog loves treats.

 One of the most effective methods that will let anyone stop their dog from nipping is removing oneself from the situation.

 Imagine the following scenario: you’ve come home from work, and the dog is trying very hard to show its love for you.

 Instead of letting the dog gnaw your hand and enjoy itself, try to straight-up remove yourself.
-Leave the room and wait for the dog to calm down.
-That way, it won’t have anything to gnaw on, which is the hint it needs to take.
+Leave the room and wait for the dog to calm down (read about How to Calm Puppies – A Guide).